 A student is required to attend to his or her studies by attending classes and producing promptly the written work required.
-Dereliction will result first in a warning, and if continued will result in exclusion from assessment or from the Institute as appropriate.
+Lack of attendance and engagement will result first in a warning, and if continued will result in exclusion from assessment or from the Institute as appropriate.